Lifespan: Tenbun 1 (1532) to 9/15 of Bunroku 3 (1594)

 In 1575, Tadayo and his younger brother, Tadasuke, along with Naruse Masakazu (a yoriki, or security officer), and Kusakabe Sadayoshi, received praise from Oda Nobunaga for sticking to the enemy at the Battle of Nagashino and received trumpet shells as an award.
 Immediately after the Battle of Nagashino, Ieyasu made efforts to recapture castles in Tōtōmi Province that had fallen to the Takeda.
 The capture of Kōmyō Castle isolated Futamata Castle.
 Ieyasu assigned Tadayo as the commander to lead a force to lay siege to Futamata.
 Tadayo established a base of operations at Tobayama Castle, and waited until the end of the year when Yoda Nobushige surrendered the castle.
 Tadayo then became lord of Futamata and reconstructed the castle and a tower in anticipation of an attack by the Takeda.
 In 1582, following the coup d’etat against Oda Nobunaga known as the Honnō Temple Incident, Ieyasu expanded his influence in Kai and Shinano provinces.
 Tadayo served as the sōbugyō for Shinano, defender of Komoro Castle, and guardian of Yoda Yasukuni, the eldest son of Nobushige.

-In 1585, Tadayo participated together with Torii Mototada and Hiraiwa Chikayoshi in the Battle of Ueda in Shinano, but lost to Sanada Masayuki.
+In 1585, Tadayo participated together with Torii Mototada and Hiraiwa Chikayoshi in the First Battle of Ueda in Shinano, but lost to Sanada Masayuki and Yazawa Yoriyasu.
 In addition to his military exploits, Tadayo was known to excel in matters of governance.
 Tadayo persuaded Honda Masanobu to return after he rebelled against Ieyasu and was banished, and rebuked Ii Naomasa for complaining about the lack of shōyu for potatoes served at the base during a battle.
-In 1590, Ieyasu moved to the Kantō Region following the decimation of Gohōjō clan.
+In 1590, Ieyasu moved to the Kantō following the decimation of Gohōjō clan.
 Meanwhile, Toyotomi Hideyoshi awarded Tadayo control of Odawara Castle and a fief of 45,000 koku.